arduino/docs-content/content/micropython-course/course/00.introduction-arduino/intro-to-arduino.md

 - [Nano ESP32](https://store.arduino.cc/products/nano-esp32) - an Arduino board with a Wi-Fi® chip and antenna.
 - [Nano Screw Terminal Adapter](https://store.arduino.cc/products/nano-screw-terminal) - a carrier with screw terminal connections.

-Additionally, as we progress in the course, we introduce the option of using third party components from [Seeed](https://www.seeedstudio.com/), which uses the **Grove connector standard**.
+Additionally, as we progress in the course, we introduce the option of using third-party components from [Seeed](https://www.seeedstudio.com/), which uses the **Grove connector standard**.
 These components can easily be connected to the Nano Screw Terminal Adapter via a [grove-to-male cable](https://store.arduino.cc/products/grove-4-pin-male-to-grove-4-pin-cable-5-pcs).

 ![Mount the Nano ESP32 on the Nano Screw terminal.](assets/esp32-terminal.png)